This article was originally published Jan. 13, 2021, and was updated twice May 4 to include the final decision and a response from Equine Canada.

 On Jan.
-12, the Court of Arbitration for Sport dismissed appeals lodged by Canadian show jumping athlete Nicole Walker and Equestrian Canada against the disqualification of the athlete following an anti-doping rule violation at the 2019 Pan American Games in Lima, Peru.
+12, the Court of Arbitration for Sport dismissed appeals lodged by Canadian show jumping athlete Nicole Walker and Equestrian Canada against her disqualification for an anti-doping rule violation at the 2019 Pan American Games in Lima, Peru.

-The appeal to CAS was heard via videoconference on Dec.
-21 and 23, 2020, with the FEI as one of a number of third parties.
+The appeal to CAS was heard via videoconference Dec.
+21 and 23, 2020, with the FEI as one of several parties involved.
 Both Walker and Equestrian Canada requested that the Panam Sports Disciplinary Commission decision be set aside and that the results she obtained in Lima be reinstated.
 A successful appeal would have meant Canada’s reinstatement to fourth place in the team competition and qualification for the Canadian jumping team for the 2020 Tokyo Olympic Games.